MewsSystems/gitbook-connector-api/operations/companycontracts.md

 ## Delete company contracts

-Delete one or more company contracts.
+Deletes one or more company contracts.

 ### Request